-Today we’ll discuss about posing basics in photography.
+Today we’ll discuss posing basics in photography.
 Most of us play the role of a model, that is, a subject of photo shooting.
 Almost every family now has affordable and easy-to-use amateur cameras, which allow at the same time to get a pretty decent quality image.
-And although everyone wants to look attractive in a photo, but not everyone knows how to achieve this.
+And although everyone wants to look attractive in a photo, not everyone knows how to achieve this.

 It would seem that what could be easier than the work of a photo model, smile at the camera, and the rest is the photographer’s care.
-But in fact, the end result directly depends on the coherence of their intense teamwork and the level of professionalism of the model.
-The latter means a lot of things, ranging from punctuality and ending with the ability to patiently take the same pose over and over again with a cute expression.
+But in fact, the result directly depends on the coherence of intense teamwork and professionalism of the model.
+It means a lot of things, ranging from punctuality and ending with the ability to patiently take the same pose over and over again with a cute expression.

 It should also be noted that with the skill and desire, any person can be successfully photographed.
-There is no face that has a good photographercould not find “zest”.
-And the notorious “photogenicity” is a purely professional concept, by which they actually mean a universal appearance, which often does not attract much attention in everyday life.
+No face has a good photographer could not find “zest.”
+And the notorious “photogenicity” is a purely professional concept, by which they mean a universal appearance, which often does not attract much attention in everyday life.

-A significant role in this is played not only by the ability to present oneself, but also by the emotional work of the model, her psychological involvement in the process and the gift to convey to the viewer a rich palette of the slightest shades of her feelings, which is very similar to the work of an actress.
+A significant role is played not only by the ability to present oneself but also by the emotional work of the model.
+The model’s psychological involvement and the gift to convey to the viewer a rich palette of the slightest shades of her feelings are very similar to the work of an actress.

-Model Behavior Psychology
+Model Behavior and Posing

 The model immediately appears uncertain in movements and confusion in front of the lens.
 Poses become angular, unnatural.
 Excitement prevents you from concentrating on work.
-In this case, the photographer comes to the aid of the model.: distracts the model with conversations, questions and jokes, establishing closer contact with her and gradually removing psychological “clamps.”
+In this case, the photographer comes to the aid of the model: distracts the model with conversations, questions, and jokes, establishing closer contact with her and gradually removing psychological “clamps.”

 Here are seven basic rules that professional photo models follow before and during photography: